Science-fiction author Theodore Sturgeon wrote several episodes for The Original Series. Only two, “Shore Leave” and “Amok Time”, were produced.

 Spock, McCoy and Uhura materialize on the surface.
 The instant they are fully solid, they and Kirk are struck by an immobility beam.
 Timshel police approach and disarm them.
 Marouk stares at the four Enterprise officers.
 “You’re all going to love it here,” he says.

 The officers awaken in Marouk’s apartment.
 There is police all around.
 Marouk informs them they must resign their commissions in Starfleet, renounce their Federation citizenship and remain on Timshel.
-Kirk, McCoy and Uhura scoff at this notion, but Spock slowly stands, stares at them and says, “It is the only logical thing to do.”
+Kirk, McCoy and Uhura scoff at this notion, but Spock slowly stands, stares at them and declares, “It is the only logical thing to do.”

 Spock warns that when a human subject is denied the pleasure, they turn into raving maniacs.
-That is why the payday device induces an hour of deep sleep after it is turned off.
+This is why the payday device induces an hour of deep sleep after it is turned off.
 The sleep calms the subject, leaving them looking forward to the next payday.

 Spock reveals that Marouk has built a projector powerful enough to reach the Enterprise.
 Marouk can fire a single stimulus bolt at the ship, then turn it off.
 For the crew, there would be an instant of ecstasy, followed by rage as the pleasure is taken away.
 They would run amok.
-If Kirk does not publicly renounce his citizenship that is.
+If Kirk does not publicly renounce his citizenship, that is.

 Kirk gives in but asks permission to record a farewell message to his crew.
 He delivers a moving speech that concludes it with, “And don’t forget to feed my cat.”

 Sulu sits up straight.
 It is obviously code since Kirk has no cat.
 He checks the master codebooks.
 It means “Disregard these orders and continue those previous.”